open-resources/dash_curriculum/tutorial/part1/chapter2.md

 ---

 ## 2.1 Structure of a Dash App
-There are best practices to structure Dash Apps.
+There are best practices to structure Dash apps.
 Following these best practices will simplify the development of future applications.
-The recommended Dash App structure consists of the following sections:
+The recommended Dash app structure consists of the following sections:
 1) Import packages
 2) Initialise the App
 3) App Layout